Agnes Dunbar Moodie Fitzgibbon

 Agnes Dunbar Fitzgibbon Chamberlin (née Moodie;

 1833–1913) was a Canadian artist living in Ontario.

 Biography

-She was born Agnes Dunbar Moodie on a farm near Cobourg, Ontario.
+She was born Agnes Dunbar Moodie on a farm near Cobourg, Upper Canada.
 Her parents were John and Susanna Moodie.
 Around five years later, the family moved to Belleville.

 She learned how to paint flowers from her mother.
 Her mother, famously, published Roughing it in the Bush, a romantic history about the harshness of Canadian rural living during the 1830s.
 Roughing it was published in 1852.

 In 1868, Canadian Wild Flowers was published, viewed as one of the first serious botanical works published in Canada, which included text by Catharine Parr Traill.
 The book, very expensive for its time, was sold by subscription, largely through its author's own efforts; as an enterprising widow, she also worked as an illustrator to support her children and herself.

 Marriages

 Fitzgibbon was married twice: first around 1850 to Charles Thomas Fitzgibbon, a barrister, who died in 1865, and, in 1870, to Brown Chamberlin, later the Queen's Printer.
 She had eight children with her first husband and one with her second.